vartan/messagehandler/README.md

 ```

 ### example.js
-Here is a larger example:
+Here is a larger example, with simultaneous asynchronous/synchronous handlers:
 ```javascript
 #!/usr/bin/env node
 "use strict";